ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Autumn/en.md

    - Round 2 bracket is A1 vs B2, B1 vs C1, C2 vs A2
    - Round 3 bracket is A1 vs C1, B1 vs A2, C2 vs B2
 5. The results from the group stage will also be used for the elimination quarter.
 However, the bracket and match will be decided by a draw.
-   - Each division has 4 quarters.
-Teams from same group won't be divided into same quarter.
-The bracket of Round of 16 must be one group #1 vs another group #4, one group #2 vs another group #3.
+   - Each division is divided into 4 quarters.
+Teams from the same group won't be divided into same quarter.

 ### Win conditions